lizzypine/lizzypine/README.md

 • 🔭 I’m currently working on an "internet of things" project.

-• 🌱 I’m currently learning about React and relational databases.
+• 🌱 I’m currently learning about AWS.

 • 👯 I’m looking to collaborate on any team project.
 I'd love to contribute to something that's too big to be a solo effort.